SkUrRiEr/document-downloader/README.md

 out of the parameters.

-Upon being called like so, pdf.php will attempt to instansiate the class named `PDFLib\Document\NameDocument`
+Upon being called like so, pdf.php will attempt to instansiate the class named `DocDownloader\Document\NameDocument`

-If the class cannot be found, or the name is omitted, it will instead instansiate the class `PDFLib\Document\FallbackDocument` instead.
+If the class cannot be found, or the name is omitted, it will instead instansiate the class `DocDownloader\Document\FallbackDocument` instead.
 This class will be used as if it were the class for the named pdf.
 In this case, the params as passed to `->display()` will be all path components specified in the URL.

-This class must be a subclass of the `PDFLib\Document\BaseDocument` class.
+This class must be a subclass of the `DocDownloader\Document\BaseDocument` class.

 The `->display()` method of the selected class will be called with the params as specified in the URL as an array as it's only parameter.